1. How To Win Friends and Influence People by Dale Carnegie

 Kushner answers this question by describing God as a being who tries to ease suffering to the best of his power; however, not all suffering can be eased since it is a natural part of the ebb and flow of life.

-Kushner gives his readers timeless strategies for developing a solid foundation for handling grief.
+Kushner gives you timeless strategies for developing a solid foundation for handling grief.

 40. The 80/20 Principle: The Secret of Achieving More With less By Richard Koch